-Teacher trainers talk about this all the time now.
+Teacher trainers talk about this all the time.
 We are being more careful as a Suzuki community about how we describe technique to our students and parents.

 The tone we are going for is “clear” in the beginning.
 Not “pretty.”

-I love it when we make up descriptives that work.
-For instance I saw an Insta post of French teachers using the words “push” and “pull” to describe the feeling of moving the bow up and down across the string.
+It is so cool when we find descriptives that work.
+For instance I saw an IG post of French teachers using the words “push” and “pull” to describe the feeling of moving the bow up and down across the string.

 I used “push the bow” and “push, push” to describe each movement of the bow with a child today.
 It worked so well!
-Her harsh and scratchy sound transformed.
+Her crunchy, scratchy sound transformed with the proper suggestion.

-I love that teachers have settled upon “sticky” and “pokey” to describe ways of bowing.
-Another fun one that I have found myself using is “gooey.”
+I love that teachers have settled upon “sticky” and “pokey” to describe styles of bowing.
+Another one that I have found myself using is “gooey.”

 Even more fun is describing bowing expression as “pulling back a big rubber band” when we are building in a rubato feeling or pulling the rhythm as in _Witches’ Dance_